cloudacademypilot/azure-ai-ml-document-processing-lab/steps/01_using_form_recognizer_studio_for_document_processing/documentation.md

 ## Exercise 1: Create a Form Recognizer resource

-1. Go to the [Azure](https://portal.azure.com) portal and search _Applied AI services_.
+1. Go to the [Azure](https://portal.azure.com) portal and in the top search bar, search for _Applied AI services_.
 Click _Create_ on the Form Recognizer card.

     ![01-Applied AI services Overview page](assets/01.png)

 2. Enter the following details under the _Basics_ tab.
 Rest, keep it as is.

-    * Subscription - Your subscription
+    * Subscription - Select the predefined subscription from dropdown
-    * Resource group - Your resource group
+    * Resource group - Select the predefined Resource group from dropdown
     * Region - Central US
     * Name - An unique name
     * Pricing tier - Free tier (F0)

     ![02-Basic tab](assets/02.png)

-3. Under _Review + create_, click _Create_.
+3. Click _review + create_ and then click _create_.
+Wait for few minutes for the deployment to complete.

-4. Go to your Form Recognizer resource and click on _Try it_ on the Form Recognizer Studio card to use the Studio.
+4. Once the deployment is completed, click on **Go to resource** button.
+It will take you to the Form recognizer resource.
+Now click on _Try it_ on the Form Recognizer Studio card to use the Studio.

     ![03-Form Recognizer Overview page](assets/03.png)